OtherRealms/Action-Blocks-Guide/index.rst

 Tip: To layer animations, its best to leave channels free for input 2.
 For example, when combining walking (action1) with a head turn(action2), only have keyframes available for the neck in action1 and only have neck keyframes in action2.
 This can be done via Action Filters.
 The Mix blend mode requires the most calculation and should be use sparingly to avoid slowdown.

+**NOTE**: Blending and mixing on the Root channels is skipped unless 'Allow Blending on Root' in enabled in Right Panel ->Node->Properties

 * **Modes**
 * * **Combine**  ,Use keyframes from both inputs, input 2 will fill any missing frames from input1. .